Euro 2020: Why England should fear Denmark in semi-final

 They've become far more expansive under Hjulmand, flashing brilliance going forward — even without the considerable quality Eriksen provides.

-Of the eight nations that have advanced to the quarter-finals, only Spain have a higher expected goals for (xGF) total than Denmark.
+At this stage of the tournament, only Spain have a higher expected goals for (xGF) total than Denmark.

 Admittedly the small sample size, game state oddities, extra time minutes played and varying levels of competition in the group stage means some teams totals need to be taken with a pinch of salt.